databrary/presentations/jlsc-15/jlsc.md

 ## Abstract

 Libraries have long provided a home for a diverse range of scholarly products, but new interest has arisen in organizing, preserving, and sharing the raw materials -- the data and metadata -- that undergird the published products of research.
-Library and information science professionals have valuable expertise to bring to bear in the effort to create larger, more diverse, and more widely used data libraries.
+Library and information science professionals have valuable expertise to bring to bear in the effort to create larger, more diverse, and more widely used data repositories.
 However, for libraries to be maximally successful in providing the research data management and preservation services required of a successful data repository, librarians must work especially closely with researchers and embed themselves in data management workflows as much as possible.
 The Databrary project provides a model for how library and information science experts, working in a diverse team, can inform the development and implementation of a data repository that is closely linked to the needs of a specific scholarly community -- researchers who use video as a main source of data to study human development and learning.

 ## Background

-Databrary (Databrary, 2015a), is a library specialized for storing and sharing videos collected as raw data in the context of research about human development and learning.
+Databrary (Databrary, 2015a), is a repository for storing and sharing videos collected as raw data in the context of research about human development and learning.
 The project has financial support from the National Science Foundation (BCS-1238599) and the National Institute of Child Health and Human Development (U01-HD-076595-01).
 New York University (NYU) hosts the library and its staff, with additional support from The Pennsylvania State University (PSU).
 Databrary began accepting contributions in early 2014 and opened for general use in October 2014.